-Nursing 4052 Practium Guidelines
+Nursing 4052 Scholarly Project Guidelines

-Students who are enrolled in NURS 4052 will be required to select a preceptor based on the preceptor minimal requirements listed in the RN to BSN preceptor agreement form.
-Students will be required to have 90 hours of clinical time during NURS 4052 with their preceptor working on their project.
-Attendance of practicum hours is a major part of the nursing curriculum and participation is mandatory.
+Students who are enrolled in NURS 4052 will be required to select a project mentor based on the requirements listed in the RN to BSN Project Mentor Handbook.
+Students will be required to complete 90 hours related to their scholarly project.
+The project mentor should be utilized as a resource towards project completion.
+Completion of scholarly project hours is a major part of the nursing curriculum and participation is mandatory.

-Students are responsible for logging practicum hours and completing the number of hours required for the course by specified time on syllabus.
+Students are responsible for logging and completing scholarly project hours as identified in the course syllabus.
 The student may be dropped from the course or earn a grade of "NC" or "F" if the number of required hours is not met.